Add different images to different Magento 2 store views

-Manual Exclude Corresponding Images for Store View
+How to Manually Exclude Magento Images for a Store View

 Most likely you think that you can create the import file for every language/view and upload images for each of them separately.
 It is true, but eventually, all the images will be shown in all shop views and you will have to manually change their visibility for each language you have.

-So if you need assign images to appropriate language and also indicate which should be excluded, use Store Manager for Magento to run the import.
+So if you need to assign images to appropriate language and also indicate which should be excluded, use Store Manager for Magento to run the import.

-Import File Example
+Import File Structure

 As was already said above, all the images get to Media Gallery, so depending on the language you can exclude images for each particular view.
 So we are adding the images - 3 for English, 3 for Korean and 4 for Japanese Views (10 in total).
-All of the images names are indicated in the Media Gallery Column of your file (multiple images are separated by a delimiter, in our case - semicolon symbol).
+All of the image names are indicated in the Media Gallery Column of your file (multiple images are separated by a delimiter, in our case a semicolon symbol).

 For the Korean language Exclude column is different, indicating which images are enabled and disabled for this view -

-Respectively for the Japanese language we can set images 7, 8, 9 and 10 available (setting 0 value in front of them) and pictures from 1 to 6 exclude from the list of available images in the Japanese language (1 value for them).
+Respectively for the Japanese language, we can set images 7, 8, 9 and 10 available (setting 0 value in front of them) and pictures from 1 to 6 exclude from the list of available images in the Japanese language (1 value for them).

 Now you can run Import Wizard of Store Manager and apply changes made in the file to your live shop.